-In Michigan, Trump’s conspiracy-theory-driven fantasy of winning the election bumped into reality: American voters
+For three hours, an obscure county board in Michigan was at the center of U.S. politics

 Mahar said, however, that there had been “out of balance” precincts, where there were discrepancies between the number of voters and the number of ballots counted.
 This type of error is common, Mahar said, and often due to human error or computer malfunction.
 A jammed machine might cause a ballot to get counted twice.
 Out-of-date software might result in incorrect totals.

 According to Mahar, the counts in 28 percent of Detroit’s precincts and absentee counting boards were still out of balance without a clear explanation.
-But the size of the errors was small — a difference of one or two votes per precinct without a clear explanation of why the imbalance occurred, affecting a ballpark of about 450 total votes.
+But the size of the errors was small — a difference of one or two votes per precinct without a clear explanation of why the imbalance occurred, affecting a ballpark amount of about 450 total votes.

 “This is not a novel nuance, is it?” asked Allen Wilson, a regional United Auto Workers official and one of the board’s two Democratic members.